Do you Know you Can Prevent Appendicitis With Just this few tips?

 • Antibiotics: In certain cases, especially when surgery is not immediately feasible, antibiotics may be used to treat the infection and reduce inflammation.
 This approach can be temporary, as surgery is often necessary to prevent recurrence.

-See also 10 Natural Remedies to Banish Lower Back Pain for Good
+See also Natural Remedies for Measles

 Post-Surgical Care